Lung cancer is a common malignant tumour, with around 48,000 cases diagnosed in the UK each year.

 2. Squamous cell

 Squamous cell carcinoma is the second most common form of lung cancer (around 20%).
-Occurring in central parts of lungs, it often presents with pneumonia secondary to an obstructed bronchus.
+Typically occurring in the central parts of the lungs, it can present with pneumonia secondary to an obstructed bronchus.

 Smoking is the most common cause.
-Metastases tend to occur late and histopathology shows keratin.
+Metastases tend to occur late and histopathology classically shows keratin.

 3. Large cell